Reading Time: 7 minutes, 31 seconds

 Ask any personal trainer how to build muscle and they’ll likely give you two pieces of advice.
 They’ll tell you to eat more protein and to engage in resistance training.
 So, it only makes sense that these same strategies can also help protect against the loss of muscle mass.

-Protein is the building block of muscle.
+Protein is the building block of muscle, which is why it's important to understand how to get enough protein on semaglutide to help preserve lean mass during weight loss.
 The body uses amino acids for both muscle growth and repair.
 Research has found that eating more of your calories in the form of protein helps prevent muscle loss.
 (6) And this approach appears to offer the greatest impact when protein intake is distributed evenly across one’s meals.

 Animal-based foods are often high in protein.
 This includes lean meats, eggs, and dairy products.
 Those following a plant-based diet can also increase the protein in their diet by eating more nuts, seeds, and beans.
 Tofu is another good plant-based protein source, as are soy and grains.
 Eating more of these foods can provide the body with the nutrients it needs to maintain muscle mass.